The Time is Now – We need your help to STEP UP our water-saving efforts!

 As California experiences drought conditions, maximizing water-use efficiency efforts will help maintain a reliable, high-quality water supply today, tomorrow and for future generations.
 In addition to sound planning and securing local water supplies, IEUA is investing in critical infrastructure to improve resiliency while at the same time staying committed to minimizing rate increases and keeping costs low.

-Despite recent increases in rain and snowpack levels, California is still experiencing moderate to extreme levels of drought.
+Despite increases in rain and snowpack levels at the end of 2021, California just endured the driest January, February, and March in recorded history.
+Normally these are the State’s wettest months.
 Every gallon of water that is recycled and used at least one more time means one more gallon that can be left in the ground, or one less gallon that would need to be imported through aqueducts from hundreds of miles away.

 Take your car to the car wash, or if you choose to wash at home, be sure to use a self-closing hose nozzle.